Benefits of Getting the Vaccine

 COVID-19 vaccination will help keep you from getting COVID-19.
 The vaccine works to build up your immune system, allowing your body to fight off the virus if you are exposed.
 In addition, getting vaccinated yourself may help you protect people around you, especially those who are high risk.
 However, it will still be important to wear a face covering, social distance, and wash your hands until more is learned about the effectiveness of the vaccine.

 COVID-19 vaccination is a safer way to build protection.
 While getting COVID-19 may offer some natural protection (known as immunity), experts are unsure how long this protection lasts.
 COVID-19 vaccination will help protect you by creating an immune system response without having to experience sickness.
 Both vaccines have shown to be highly effective.

 COVID-19 vaccination will be an important tool to help stop the pandemic.
 Wearing masks and social distancing help reduce your chance of being exposed to the virus or spreading it to others, but these measures are not enough.
 Vaccines will work with your immune system so it will be ready to fight the virus if you are exposed.
 Getting vaccinated will help us all get back to a normal life.

 When and how do I get the vaccine?

 The vaccine is now available to the general public, age 16 and over.
+The Pfizer vaccine is now available for ages 12 and over.
 To find a vaccine clinic near you, click here.